 - Breaking Down Hawaii’s Broken System for Resolving Public Access Disputes (February 2017): This report provides recommendations to achieve the Hawaii State Legislature’s goal that the Office of Information Practices would be a place where the public can resolve public access disputes “within a reasonable amount of time.”

 Below are links to other websites that may have information helpful to individuals interested in access to government information.
 These links are not intended to be an endorsement of the content or quality of the information provided on those sites.
 And while the Law Center monitors these links frequently, the Internet changes constantly.
 If you notice a broken link, please e-mail firstname.lastname@example.org.

 State of Hawai`i Office of Information Practices: OIP is the state agency responsible for regulating state, county, and city compliance with the Uniform Information Practices Act and the Sunshine Act.
 It has rules, guidance, and advisory opinions regarding UIPA and Sunshine issues.

 State E-Calendar: State agencies are required to post their Sunshine agendas on the State’s electronic calendar in accordance with Executive Memorandum No. 11-11.
 Individual Sunshine boards may post minutes for meetings on a board website.

-County of Kaua`i Sunshine Notices: Kaua`i County maintains agenda and minutes on the individual pages of most Sunshine boards.
+County of Hawai`i Sunshine Notices: Hawai‘i County has a calendar with links to meeting agenda and maintains agenda and minutes on the individual pages of most Sunshine boards, including County Council.

 ACLU of Hawai`i: The local ACLU chapter maintains a log of its UIPA requests and a repository of documents obtained from state agencies.